Philosophy

 Website

-Many important political and social philosophical issues arise in connection with how we address legal questions, and philosophical issues also arise regarding the nature of law and legal reasoning.
+Law and Philosophy: Many important political and social philosophical issues arise in connection with how we address legal questions, and philosophical issues also arise regarding the nature of law and legal reasoning.
 This course introduces students to a number of these issues and encourages independent critical thinking about them.
 Included among the questions to be explored are: what is the relationship between law and morality?
 Is there ultimately a substantial difference between legal reasoning and what seems to be more open-ended reasoning about policies or justice?
 What justifies society in criminalizing various acts and administering criminal punishment?
 Under what circumstances (if any) would the law be justified in permitting some persons to be treated differently than others on the basis of gender or sexual preference?

-What makes for a good life?
-Can we make ourselves happier long term, and if so, how?
-Are a happy life and a meaningful life the same thing, or can they diverge?
-How have these concepts been understood by philosophers and what does modern psychology say about all this?
-This course examines these questions and is aimed at helping students develop their own views in a more considered, well-informed way.
-We examine happiness and the meaning of life from the perspective of many different philosophical traditions, both ancient and modern, such as Buddhism, Stoicism, Hedonism, Epicureanism, Daoism, Sufism, Existentialism, and modern psychology.
-Along the way, students develop their abilities to think philosophically about questions of fundamental importance to their own lives and to formulate their own views clearly and convincingly, both in conversation and writing.
+Happiness and the Meaning of Life: What makes for a good life?
+Can we make ourselves happier long term and if so, how?
+Are a happy life and a meaningful life the same thing or can they diverge?
+How have these concepts been understood by philosophers in different times and cultures and what does modern psychology have to say?
+This course examines these questions with the aim of helping students develop their own views in a more considered, well-informed way.
+We cover a variety of different philosophical traditions, both ancient and modern, such as Buddhism, Stoicism, Hedonism, Epicureanism, Daoism, Sufism, Existentialism, and modern psychology.
+Along the way, students develop their abilities to think philosophically about questions of fundamental importance to their own lives, and to formulate their own views clearly and convincingly, both in conversation and in writing.